Layered Chocolate Cheesecake for an Italian Holiday Feast

-My carnivore family tends to eat a pork roast or tenderloin on Christmas Eve, but this pasta dish, chock-full of Italian sausage, artichoke hearts, tomatoes, and spices, would be a delicious option.
-I used Colavita spinach nests, artichoke hearts, and olive oil to whip up this easy, flavorful pasta.
-As a bonus, this picture perfect pasta echoes the classic Christmas colors of red and green!
+My carnivore family tends to eat a pork roast or tenderloin on Christmas Eve, but this pasta with sausage and cream recipe, chock-full of Italian sausage, artichoke hearts, tomatoes, and spices, would be a delicious entree for our Italian Holiday Feast.
+I used Colavita spinach nests, artichoke heart, and olive oil to whip up this easy, flavorful pasta.
+As a bonus, this picture-perfect pasta echoes the classic Christmas colors of red and green!
+Perfect for an Italian Holiday Feast!

 Besides categorizing my family as carnivores, they’re also bona fide chocoholics.
 A truly decadent chocolate dessert is a MUST for all holidays.
-When I was sent both white and bittersweet Perugina chocolate bars, I knew I’d have to create an uber chocolaty dessert featuring them both.
+When I was sent both white and bittersweet Perugina chocolate bars, I knew I’d have to create an uber chocolaty dessert featuring them both for this Italian Holiday Feast.

 Layered Chocolate Cheesecake